JackSzwergold/Writing/memories/Scoring “The Great Gatsby” from a Random Junk Dealer’s Grab Bag at the Brighton Jubilee.md

 So I asked the guy what was inside of them and he basiclaly said, “All kinds of stuff!
 Buy one and see!”

 “Yeah, buy one and see!” said a friend of mine who joined me in my wandering.
-So I gave him a dollar, and slowly moved my hand over the table to see
+So I gave him a dollar, and slowly moved my hand over the table to see which of the bags would be mine… And soon enough I picked one out and stepped back.

+As I ripped open the stappled top of the bag and rolled it’s top open I looked in to see what I could see.

+Inside was a veritibale pile of tiny bits of junk: Some marbles, a few toy soldiers, some junky trading card and even a few pieces of hardware like a fuse and maybe even a ballpoint pen.
+But there looming in plain sight—but bigger than the other crap—was a copy of F. Scott Fitzgerald’s “The Great Gatsby.”

+“Wow!” my friend said, “That’s a good book!” he added.
+The guy who ran the junk table agreed, “You scored a good one!” he said as he looked on at me admiring my score while eyeing other people rummaging through his junk.

+“I never read this,” I added.
+In fact at that point in my young life I hated reading.
+It was always a chore and seemingly—based on the way that teachers treated it in lessons—some kind of chore or punsihment.

 ***